-Review the research questions and working thesis you developed in .
+Review the research questions and working thesis you developed in Chapter 11 "Writing from Research: What Will I Learn?", Section 11.2 "Steps in Developing a Research Proposal".
 Set a timer for ten minutes and write about your topic, using your questions and thesis to guide your writing.
 Complete this exercise without looking over your notes or sources.
 Base your writing on the overall impressions and concepts you have absorbed while conducting research.
 If additional, related questions come to mind, jot them down.